auth

 Auth schema migrations.

-Single v0 migration for the fuz identity system tables.
+Ordered list of {name, up} migrations for the fuz identity system tables.
 Consumed by run_migrations with namespace 'fuz_auth'.

-// v1: add display_name to account { name: 'account_display_name', up: async (db) => { await db.query('ALTER TABLE account ADD COLUMN display_name TEXT'); }, },
+// v2: add display_name to account { name: 'account_display_name', up: async (db) => { await db.query('ALTER TABLE account ADD COLUMN display_name TEXT'); }, },

 • auth/password_argon2.ts